-The Nikon UK Press Photographer of the Year is Jeff J Mitchell of Getty Images.
+The UK Picture Editors' Guild, Nikon UK Press Photographer of the Year was Jeff J Mitchell of Getty Images.
 Winner of two categories the UKPEG News photographer of the Year and the UKPEG Photo Essay photographer of the Year.
-His work was considered ‘outstanding ‘by the judges.
+His work was considered 'outstanding 'by the judges.

-The Nikon Videographer of the Year is Julian Simmonds of the Telegraph group who entered a video of daily life in a Baghdad café.
+The Nikon Videographer of the Year was Julian Simmonds of the Telegraph group who entered a video of daily life in a Baghdad café.

-The Chairman’s Award went this year to the man considered by many to be the forefather of celebrity photography Richard Young who this year celebrates forty years in the industry.
+The Chairman's Award went to the man considered by many to be the forefather of celebrity photography Richard Young who last year celebrated forty years in the industry.

 For a complete lists of winners and finalists click here.